leon3s/ntex-rest-api-example/readme.md

 Running `target/debug/my-rest-api`
 ```

-We can test our server with curl:
+We can test our server using curl:

 ```
 curl -v localhost:8080